BastiKopo/UCRemote3Loxone/readme.md

   helper format.
 - Small and easily extensible Python package (`ucremote3loxone`).
 - Comes with unit tests that demonstrate the expected behaviour of the driver.
+- Discovers the functions exposed by the Loxone Miniserver so they can be presented within the Remote 3 web interface.

 ## Getting started